Third law of thermodynamics

 A system with non-zero entropy at absolute temperature:

-solid solutions retain large entropy at 0k because they are large collections
+For glasses and solid solutions: The glasses and solid solutions retain large entropy at 0k because they are large collections of nearly denigrate states, in which they become trapped out of equilibrium.
+For example, ice

 For ferromagnetic and diamagnetic material: